Recycled water project receives Engineering Excellence Award

-The American Council of Engineering Companies California named OMWD's Village Park Recycled Water Project a 2018 Engineering Excellence Merit Award winner award ceremony in Los Angeles on Feb.
-8. OMWD accepted the award with partner Infrastructure Engineering Corporation of Poway, a key engineering consultant that designed the project.
+The American Council of Engineering Companies California named Olivenhain Municipal Water District’s (OMWD) Village Park Recycled Water Project a 2018 Engineering Excellence Merit Award winner at a recent award ceremony in Los Angeles.
+OMWD accepted the award with partner Infrastructure Engineering Corporation of Poway, a key engineering consultant that designed the project.

 With the completion of the project, OMWD is able to serve up to 114 million gallons of recycled water each year through coordination with San Elijo Joint Powers Authority, multiple utilities, and the City of Encinitas.
 It was funded in part with a grant from California’s Department of Water Resources.